 For instance, one of the most common points made against the Superman movie is regarding the climax battle.
 In that sequence, Superman and Zod fight Metropolis, destroying it.
 A lot of viewers criticized this as they thought it wasn’t a Superman thing to do so.

-Other fans didn’t have a problem with it, as they brought up The Avengers’ battle of New York.
-Both are indeed very similar: by the end of the battle, both cities are destroyed/heavily damaged.
+Other fans didn’t have a problem with it, as they brought up The Avengers‘ battle of New York.
+Both are indeed very similar: by the end of the fight, both cities are destroyed/heavily damaged.

-However, there’s a key difference.
+However, there’s a crucial difference.
 In The Avengers, there’s not one moment in which the heroes prioritize the protection of loved ones.
 Instead, the whole time we have the feeling they are protecting people and the city equally.

-If Pepper Pots was in New York during The Avengers’ final battle, would have Tony Stark prioritize her safety?
+If Pepper Pots were in New York during The Avengers‘ final battle, would have Tony Stark prioritize her safety?
 Most likely yes, but the writers were smart enough to not have any person of interest on the battleground to avoid such thing.

 Instead, the Man of Steel writing team, by not doing so, put itself into a dead end.
 Don’t get me wrong, I really liked the fact Clark Kent was flawed and not perfect (it allowed to have space to grow in following films), but that specifically was a bad move as it alienated the audience.